-Add Criteria. - 7.
-The option to select the Boolean operator (AND / OR) is displayed.
-The default selected option is AND. - 1.
-Select AND if the filter must match all values. - 2.
-Select OR if one or the other values must match. - 8.
-Enter the additional details in the Field to search, Operator and Value fields.
+- b.
+Select the Boolean operator to apply to the filter criterion: - Select AND if the filter must match all values. - Select OR if one or the other of the values must match.

+c.
+Enter or select the additional filter details in Field to search, Operator, and Value.